sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 2       | required                 | See {{indexed-link-use}}
 | 3       | recommended              | See {{indexed-link-use}}
 | 4-255   | Unassigned               |
-{: #tbl-iana-link-use-values title="CoSWID Link Use Inital Registrations"}
+{: #tbl-iana-link-use-values title="CoSWID Link Use Initial Registrations"}

-Registrations MUST conform to the expert review guidlines defined in {{iana-review-guidelines}}.
+Registrations MUST conform to the expert review guidelines defined in {{iana-review-guidelines}}.

 ## swid+cbor Media Type Registration

+[TODO: Per Section 5.1 of RFC6838, was a message sent to media-types@iana.org for preliminary review?
+I didn't see it on that mailing list (did I miss it?).
+Please kick that off.]

 IANA is requested to add the following to the IANA "Media Types" registry.